-Organization name Requested school facility Phone/email address Supervisor from organization (must be 21 years of age or older) Program/activity Date(s) and start/end time(s) Equipment needed Materials to be brought into facility school facilities.
-The non-school related group is responsible to adult supervisors must have cell phones with the Sufficient, competent adult supervision must minor is left alone after the activity.
-Only the cafeteria, auditorium, gymnasium, a areas, are available for community use.
-Enter The adult supervisor will vacate the facility a permitted past the agreed end time. be provided and the adult supervisor must ensure that no and athletic field, along with needed hallways and parking ring any room or area not in use by the group is prohibited, at the scheduled end time.
-Use of the school facility is not without prior approval from the Building Principal.
-All non-school related groups must agree to: Indemnify and hold harmless the Board and its agents and employees for and from any and all loss including attorneys' fees, damages, expense, and liability arising out of its use of school property.
-Pay any damages to school facilities, furniture, or equipment arising out of its use of school property whether such damage was accidental or deliberate.
-The cost of damages will be based on the repair or replacement cost, the choice of which is at the Board's discretion.
-Supply proof of insurance naming [insert name of the District] as an additional insured and verifying that the group maintains adequate insurance coverage against personal injury and/or property loss: Initial here if this is agreeable 3.
-All non-school related groups must pay the fo ollowing fees:
+Organization name Requested school facility Supervisor from organization (must be 21 years of age or older) Phone/email address Program/activity Date(s) and start/end time(s) Equipment needed Materials to be brought into facility Room arrangement, including decorations Food service required All non-school related groups must supply ade school facilities. quate supervision to ensure proper care and use of The non-school related group is responsible to adult supervisors must have cell phones with the Sufficient, competent adult supervision must be minor is left alone after the activity.
+Only the cafeteria, auditorium, gymnasium, ar areas, are available for community use.
+Entering The adult supervisor will vacate the facility at permitted past the agreed end time. the provided and the adult supervisor must ensure that not ad athletic field, along with needed hallways and parking any room or area not in use by the group is prohibited, the scheduled end time.
+Use of the school facility is not shout prior approval from the Building Principal.
+All non-school related groups must agree to: Indemnify and hold harmless the Board and its agents and employees for and from any and all lo including attorneys' fees, damages, expense, and liability arising out of its use of school property.
+Pay any damages to school facilities, furniture, or equipment arising out of its use of school proper whether such damage was accidental or deliberate.
+The cost of damages will be based on the reparagraph or replacement cost, the choice of which is at the Board's discretion.
+Supply proof of insurance naming [insert name of the District] as an additional insured a verifying that the group maintains adequate insurance coverage against personal injury and property loss: Initial here if this is agreeable 3.
+All non-school related groups must pay the following the second s lowing fees: